Foods that we eat and their relationship to health

 T400 REC FILE MAINT ACT

-are explained in Appendix A (click on the screen to see the explanation).
+are explained in .
 The prompts that follow activating “START the task” control the options for the task in question and are explained in the appropriate task chapter.

 The list of tasks in the task menu area are listed in the order one would use them.
 More detailed information about each task can be found in that task’s chapter.